abaddon-66/Iconify/README.md

 > [!TIP]
 >
 > KernelSU doesn't show root prompt.
 You will have to manually enable root access for Iconify from the KernelSU app itself.
+> In some cases, you may need to disable the `Umount modules by default` option from KernelSU settings if Iconify changes are not reflecting.

 # 🤫 Roadmap